-Live Edge Occasionals are cross-sawn from a whole tree trunk.
+Live Edge Occassionals are cross-sawn from a whole tree trunk.
 The longest outside edges are still covered in bark, hence the name Live Edge.
-Freed from traditional plank construction, these Occasionals exhibit a richness of grain and color that bring joy to the heart of real wood enthusiasts.
-Using full wood slabs also creates less waste during the hand-crafting process making Live Edge Occasionals even more environmentally friendly than traditional wood Occasionals.
-The Live Edge Occasionals are made from 2" thick slabs of Walnut, Cherry, Oregon Myrtle and Padauk, an African wood with a fascinating reddish color.
+Freed from traditional plank construction, these Occassionals exhibit a richness of grain and color that bring joy to the heart of real wood enthusiasts.
+Using full wood slabs also creates less waste during the hand-crafting process making Live Edge Occassionals even more environmentally friendly than traditional wood Occassionals.
+The Live Edge Occassionals are made from 2" thick slabs of Walnut, Cherry, Oregon Myrtle and Padauk, an African wood with a fascinating reddish color.

 A big part of their appeal lies in the totally unique look exhibited by every individual table.
 Since no two trees are exactly alike, no Occassionals made from full cross-cut slabs show the exact same grain pattern, color or shape.
 Each is totally unique and surprisingly harmonious with a wide range of design schemes.
 The live edge Occassionals really bring a new dimension to homes that embrace the warmth and authenticity of real wood furniture.
 Certainly they harmonize with other rough-cut wood furniture styles, but they also compliment many more formally-designed pieces.
 Their versatility really has to be seen to be appreciated.